khancuh/Machine-Learning-Projectss/Forecasting-TimeSeries-Data-Using-Facebook-FbProphet/README.md

 Prophet is an open source library published by Facebook that is based on decomposable (trend+seasonality+holidays) models.
 It provides us with the ability to make time series predictions with good accuracy using simple intuitive parameters and has support for including impact of custom seasonality and holidays.

+As we have seen Prophet is very powerful and effective in time series forecasting.
+However, as we mentioned earlier there are a few other forecasting tools.